erdsal4/cs152-proj/README.md

 ## Objectives

+- learn how to convert given visual data into format that makes sense for the algorithm
 - form a reasonable sized training dataset from millions of data points
 - learn how to use ML to generate content